aziontech/lib/packages/storage/README.md

 **Parameters:**

-- `bucketName: string` - Name of the bucket containing the object.
+- `bucket: string` - Name of the bucket containing the object.
-- `objectKey: string` - Key of the object to update.
+- `key: string` - Key of the object to update.
-- `file: string` - New content of the file.
+- `content: string` - New content of the object.
+- `params?: Object` - Object parameters.
+- `params.content_type?: string` - Content type of the object (defaults to 'application/octet-stream').
-- `debug?: boolean` - Enable debug mode for detailed logging.
+- `options?: AzionClientOptions` - Optional parameters including debug mode.

 **Returns:**

-- `Promise<AzionStorageResponse<AzionBucketObject>>` - The updated object or error if update failed.
+- `Promise<AzionStorageResponse<AzionBucketObject>>` - The updated object or error message.

 ### `deleteObject`